pkhead/beepbox-plug/README.md

 Note that these effects have very simple parameters (only one or two).

 The project's source code is located within three subdirectories of the `src` folder.
-- `cbeepsynth/`: The C port of relevant portions of BeepBox's synth.ts and SynthConfig.ts.
-It itself is designed as a modular and portable library.
+- `cbeepsynth/`: The library which contains the C port of BeepBox's synthesizers and effects.
 - `plugin/`: CLAP audio plugin, written in C.
 - `plugin_gui/`: CLAP audio plugin gui, written in C++.
-(Associated with `gui_libs`)

 **To be implemented:**
 - Presets